Today’s Wonder of the Day was inspired by Daniel from Melbourne. Daniel Wonders, “Is Love At First Sight True?” Thanks for WONDERing with us, Daniel!

 While love is a many-splendored thing, it's also very subjective and notoriously hard to study scientifically.
 A poll of married couples, though, will undoubtedly reveal many stories of people who fell in love with their spouses from the moment they first laid eyes on them.

-Animals, on the other hand, make easier subjects of scientific study and offer some interesting insight into the issues of attraction and attachment.
+Animals, on the other hand, sometimes make easier subjects of scientific study and offer some interesting insight into the issues of attraction and attachment.

-In the early 1900s, a German zoologist named Oskar Heinroth observed that when young geese were hatched in an incubator and could not see their actual mothers, they instead would become attached to the first human beings they saw.
+In the early 1900s, German zoologist Oskar Heinroth observed that when young geese were hatched in an incubator and could not see their actual mothers, they instead would become attached to the first human beings they saw.
 The goslings would act like the people were their parents!

 Lorenz's basic theory of imprinting is well-documented.
 More recent studies, however, have shown that imprinting may be reversible and not restricted to a critical period.
 Researchers have also discovered that imprinting occurs in other species, such as insects, fish and some mammals.